finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Support decimal card property data type
 - Support object card property data type
 - New Mahjong tile set, with default property to type instead of suit
+- Share discard pile between all players who share a deck in *Play Mode*
 - Synchronize dice across all connected players in *Play Mode*
 - Synchronize points across all connected players in *Play Mode*
 - Allow automatic deletion of empty decks in *Play Mode*